 You want your output signal to be exact to the input sound.

-How hard the compressor works is mostly shown as gain reduction (GR).
+How hard the compressor works is shown as gain reduction (GR).
 The gain reduction value must be adjusted and increased with the output or makeup gain control.
-For example, if you have a gain reduction of -5db, then set the output control / makeup gain to +5db.
+For example, if you have a gain reduction of -5db, set the output control / makeup gain to +5db.

 FabFilter Pro C offers a dedicated knob, and your plugin might have different control.
 But the goal is that the input and output signals should be the same.